Elvis Presley Is Alive, Conspiracy Theorists Claim After Bearded ‘Look Alike’ Was Captured On Camera At Graceland Home Anniversary

 — Report UK (@ReportUK) January 15, 2017

-But sketpics dismissed the latest alleged evidence that Elvis is still alive.
+But skeptics dismissed the latest alleged evidence that Elvis is still alive.
 According to skeptics, it is difficult to establish from the photo and from examination of the features of the stranger in the photo that he bears a resemblance to the late rock star.

 “Nope definitely not Elvis,” a skeptic said.
 “He’s not tall enough and my heart says it’s not Elvis.”